KarthickRagul/Azure_Fundamentals/README.md

  # Azure Core Concepts :

  **1. Virtual Machine**

+An Azure VM gives you the flexibility of virtualization without having to buy and maintain the physical hardware that runs the VM.
+You still need to configure, update, and maintain the software that runs on the VM.

+Examples of when to use VM's:
+1. During testing and development
+2. When running applications in the cloud
+3. When extending your datacenter to the cloud
+4. During disaster recovery

+Scale VM's in Azure:
+Two features :
+* Virtual machine scale sets(Auto increase or decrease of VM's based on the workloads for high availability)
+* Azure Batch(Azure Batch enables large-scale parallel and high-performance computing (HPC) batch jobs with the ability to scale to tens, hundreds, or thousands of VMs)

        * It is a **Compute Resource** and **IAAS**
        * Devices are launched along with VM in the backend are OS Disk, Data Disk, Virtual Network, Network Interface, Security group, Public IP